Skip to content

 Example

-Here's an example ui configuration which adds 3 sections to the auth modal.
+Here's an example UI configuration which adds 3 sections to the auth modal.
 The first section contains an email auth, the second section is for passkey login and 2 social auth logins (google and facebook), and the third section is external wallets.

 import { AlchemyAccountsUIConfig, createConfig } from "@account-kit/react";